devmarkusb/dev/apps/elements_of_programming/README.md

 Well-formed datum w.r.t. a value type: if and only if that datum represents an abstract entity.

 Well-formed object: iff its state is well-formed.

-## Excercises
+## Exercises

 * 1.1 don't see anything to do
 * 2.4 too lazy